junegunn/hbase-jruby/README.md

 puts john.to_H
 ```

+One downside of using schema is that it doesn't work well with _non-string column qualifiers_.
+For example `to_h` and `to_H` returns Hash indexed only by Symbols (for known columns)
+and Strings (for unknown ones).

-(The examples following this section was written prior to 0.3.0, so they do not use schema.)
+The examples following this section was written prior to 0.3.0, so they do not use schema.

 ## Installation